Phonics: Phonemic awareness

-Phonemic awareness (PA) is sometimes confused with Phonics, however, PA is the ability to hear, identify, and manipulate the individual spoken sounds — unrelated to their letters.
-PA, a subset of phonological awareness, is strongly related to the learner's oral language skills and is critical in learning to read.
-To assess PA, or teach it explicitly, learners are given a variety of exercises, such as adding a sound (e.g., Add the th sound to the beginning of the word ink), changing a sound (e.g. In the word sing, change the ng sound to the t sound), or removing a sound (e.g., In the word park, remove the p sound).
+Not to be confused with phonics, phonemic awareness (PA) is the ability to hear, identify, and manipulate the individual spoken sounds of language, independent of writing.
+Phonemic awareness is part of oral language ability and is critical for learning to read.
+To assess phonemic awareness, or teach it explicitly, learners are given a variety of exercises, such as adding a sound (e.g., Add the th sound to the beginning of the word ink), changing a sound (e.g., In the word sing, change the ng sound to the t sound), or removing a sound (e.g., In the word park, remove the p sound).
 Phonemic awareness and the resulting knowledge of spoken language is the most important determinant of a child's early reading success.
-PA is sometimes taught separately from phonics and at other times it is the result of phonics instruction (i.e. segmenting or blending phonemes with letters).
+Phonemic awareness is sometimes taught separately from phonics and at other times it is the result of phonics instruction (i.e. segmenting or blending phonemes with letters).

+It is that part of phonological awareness that is concerned with phonemes.

+In one instance, a 2014 program of advanced phonemic awareness training (without using the corresponding letters) improved the PA but not the word reading.
+When teaching phonemic awareness, the National Reading Panel found that better results were obtained with focused and explicit instruction of one or two elements, over five or more hours, in small groups, and using the corresponding graphemes (letters).